datatrigger/datatrigger/content/post/full_stack_data_engineering.md

     * Annualized Volatility: $\sqrt{261} \thinspace \sigma_r$, with $\sigma_r$ the standard deviation of the daily returns
 * Show live data updated without the user refreshing the page, with Javascript's `setInterval()` (but the Polygon API subscription for live data is very expensive)
 * Implement unit tests and integrations tests
-* Use Google Cloud Functions or AWS Lambda to store historical data on a remote service (bucket, database) and update it on a daily basis
+* Use Google Cloud Functions or AWS Lambda to store historical data on a remote service (e.g. bucket, cloud database) and update it on a daily basis
     * Avoid re-fetching historical data at every update
     * Likely to decrease loading time